 Dentistry is not the same as it was even a few decades ago.
 Drs.
 Davis, Roberts, Boeller, and Rife all know the importance of needing to keep up with the current trends if they want to help their patients enjoy the most comfortable, efficient dental treatments possible.
-By integrating these advanced instruments into our practice, we can enhance the quality of your care in a multitude of ways.
+By integrating these advanced instruments into our dental office, we can enhance the quality of your care in a multitude of ways.
 If you schedule an appointment with us, you’ll have a chance to see the difference that modern dental technology can make for yourself.

 Seeing a dental problem for yourself can make it easier for you to understand your situation, but how can you take a good look at your own mouth?
 With our intraoral cameras, we can create clear, well-defined images of your teeth and gums that allow us to easily point out the problematic areas.
 These simple devices also allow us to notice details that might have been missed using dental mirrors alone, meaning we can make a proper diagnosis much sooner.